 I often joke that I became president of MediaWatch (Informed Opinions’ predecessor) by going to the bathroom at the wrong time, and returning to discover I’d been elected president.

-The line reliably nets me a laugh and a lot of “been there” nods from audiences of women (because a lot of us have been volunteered for jobs that need doing but are unlikely to net little recognition or reward).
+The line reliably nets me a laugh and a lot of “been there” nods from audiences of women (because a lot of us have been volunteered for jobs that need doing but are unlikely to net much recognition or reward).

 As I recounted in an earlier post, I had no aspirations at my second board meeting to lead the organization.
 In fact, as an aspiring grad student who’d been rejected by my program of choice, I was certain my enthusiasm for the cause was eclipsed by my lack of knowledge and experience.

 And yet I had spent months immersing myself in research and analysis of trends and implications of the media’s portrayal and representation of women.
-And I had used my outrage over the discovery of these truths at the ripe old age of 29 into a handful of commentaries that had been published in national and local papers.
+And I had translated my outrage over the discovery of these truths at the ripe old age of 29 into a handful of commentaries that had been published in national and local papers.
 These had led to additional broadcast interviews and a couple of speaking requests.
 The truth was I did have a more informed opinion about related issues than most people.

 But I wouldn’t ever have used the word “expert” to define myself.

 And since launching Informed Opinions 11 years ago, I have met hundreds of women — many with PhDs or decades of experience — who similarly question the relevance of the term in application to themselves.
 In fact, last year a doctor who was being encouraged to join the database cited imposter syndrome as her reason for declining.
 At the time, we had a graphic on our site of all the potential criteria that constituted sufficient expertise to be included in our list of reliable sources.
 But this MD had seen the list of credentials — education, professional experience, publications, awards, recognition, among others — as inclusive.
 She thought she had to tick all the boxes to be an expert.